 Henry Schniewind is to present a keynote speech …

-… at The Financial Planners Conference hosted by the Chartered Institute of Securities & Investment (CISI) on Tuesday October 1st, at 4:15pm at The Hilton Metropole Hotel, Birmingham NEC.
+… at The Financial Planning Conference hosted by the Chartered Institute of Securities & Investment (CISI) on Tuesday October 1st, at 4:15pm at The Hilton Metropole Hotel, Birmingham NEC.

 The theme of his talk is decision-making, risk and crisis management from an exciting avalanche point of view.

 The title is ‘Nothing happens most of the time’.

 It looks at how high consequence and low validity (or low feedback) risk contexts like avalanche terrain (and the financial sector) mislead even the best of us into making simple errors that can have catastrophic results.

 Henry Schniewind will be showing how and why the international avalanche community has applied behavioural economics and finance concepts to avalanche accident prevention techniques.

 This can be seen in current thinking about solutions to accident reduction.
 It is now mainly about human factors and the theories of Daniel Kahneman, an expert on the psychology of judgement and decision-making, rather than about snow science, as it used to be.